SooryanshSingh/industrial-anamaly-detection/README.md

 Higher thresholds reduce false alarms but increase the risk of missed defects, highlighting the trade-off between false positives and false negatives.

-Pixel-level Metrics (Advanced)

-Pixel-level IoU

-Heatmaps are binarized

-Compared against ground-truth defect masks
+-Compared against ground-truth defect masks

-Mean IoU reported per defect category and overall
+-Pixel-level IoU with mean IoU reported per defect category and overall

 This pixel-level evaluation goes beyond simple visualization and provides a quantitative measure of localization quality.